 The food we eat enters our body and literally becomes part of us.
 Americans spend more money on fast food than on college education, personal computers, or new cars.
 Why not spend that money on food that is nutritious for our children and helps them develop?

 Of every $1.50 Americans spend on a large order of French fries, about 2 cents goes to the farmer.
 Bistro Kids buys directly from local family farmers, retailers, and food producers, who in turn get all the proceeds.

 Typical school lunch food (chicken nuggets, French fries, pizza) can be made healthier and with no trans fats, but it’s more expensive to do so.
 Bistro Kids lunches are made from scratch.
 We use no trans fats or processed ingredients like other food service management companies.
 Our students are worth it.

-Bistro Kids only uses locally sourced, organic, all natural foods.
+Bistro Kids uses locally sourced, sustainable, all natural foods.